 already appears since the last hub post is rejected with

 turn-rotationuntil the hub speaks again.
-The hub itself cannot post twice in a row about content; the only allowed back-to-back hub post is#done(closure). - Closure quorum (full + substantive).
-A hub
+The hub itself cannot post twice in a row about content; the only allowed back-to-back hub post is#done(closure). - Closure quorum (full + substantive), scoped to the task's

 #doneis rejected withclosure-quorumunless BOTH: